United Kingdom industrial disputes and strikes (2022–present): Schools in Northern Ireland

+Schools in Scotland

 In Scotland, non-teaching staff in 11 council areas were scheduled to stage a three-day strike in early September, but this was called off after the Unison, Unite and GMB unions agreed a pay deal.

-On 14 October, the UK's two largest teaching unions, the National Education Union and National Association of Schoolmasters and Union of Women Teachers (NASUWT) announced plans to ballot their members on strike action after receiving the offer of a 3.5% pay rise from the Department for Education.
-Both unions have demanded a 12% pay rise to keep pace with the level of inflation.
-On 12 January 2023, the NASUWT announced that despite 9 out of 10 members who voted opting for industrial action, members working in state funded schools would not be striking due to a 42% turnout; 8% less than the 50% turnout ratio required by the government.
-On 16 January the National Education Union announced that its members had voted to strike, and confirmed that seven days of strike action would be held in February and March; three national strikes in England and Wales would be held on 1 and 15 February, and 15 March, as well as four days on which regional strike action would take place.

 On 10 November, the Educational Institute of Scotland (EIS), Scotland's largest Teaching Union voted overwhelmingly in favour of strike action after receiving a pay offer of 5%.
 96% of members voted yes to strike action on a turnout of 71%.
 The first strike action was scheduled for 24 November.
 On 22 November, a revised 6.85% pay offer was rejected by the EIS, meaning the industrial action would go ahead.
-In January 2023 the EIS announced a further 22 days of strike action.
+In January 2023, the EIS announced a further 22 days of strike action.
 This commenced with 16 days of "rolling" strike action, whereby each day would see teachers in two local authorities striking; Glasgow and East Lothian were the first two areas to be affected.

 Members of the Scottish Secondary Teachers' Association (SSTA) were scheduled to stage a strike in February 2023, but after they voted to accept a new pay offer from the Scottish Government, it was announce on 25 February that they had suspended the strike action scheduled for the following week.
 On 3 March, the Educational Institute of Scotland and other teaching unions called off a planned 20 days of rolling strikes scheduled to begin on 13 March after receiving an improved pay offer from the Scottish Government, worth 14.6% over 28 months.
 The proposals were then put to a ballot.
 On 4 March, the NASUWT said it would ballot its members on the offer.
 On 10 March, members of the Educational Institute of Scotland voted to accept the pay deal, thus bringing their strike action to an end.
 On 14 March, members of the NASUWT narrowly voted to accept the pay offer, ending the prospect of further strike action in schools in Scotland.

+On 7 August 2023, the Unite union announced that its members working in education and early years in ten council areas had voted to take rolling industrial action over pay after rejecting a pay offer worth 99p an hour, raising their hourly rate to £11.84.
+The strike action would involve employees including janitors, cleaners, caterers, classroom assistants and administrative staff.